txt/fse16/index.md

 that can be captured in statistical language models and leveraged for software engineering tasks.</em>

+5. While other communities might be content to use data science software tools, built by others, software scientists know how to maintain and extend and deply rapdily changing software.
+Hence software scientists are well equiped to change and improve data science tools.

 Points 1+2 means we must always be modeling, always checking old theories, never accepting the models from other people without due diligence.

 Point 3 means that human factors will always be intruding and confusing any trite  mathematical characterization of the system (so   forget any notion of data being generated from some simple stochastic data model-- we will have to hunt for that signal using a range of algorithmic tools or creative visualizations).

-And if that sounds all too hard, then remember point 4.
+If that sounds all too hard, then remember point 4.
 Naturalness is what makes it possible to understand software using simple  models (which is [James Larus](https://www.youtube.com/watch?v=kO9OYnkeRTM)'s point).
 So, sure, sometimes,  we need deep learning etc etc for some complex text,video, audio artifacts.
 But also, for most other things we can generate simple models that people can use.
 And simplicity means comprehenssibility and usability.

+Finally, point 5 means that software scientists are sources of innovation and improvement for data science tools.